Unmanic/unmanic/README.md

 # Unmanic - Library Optimiser

 Unmanic is a simple tool for optimising your video library to a single format.
-Unmanic is developed in such a way that it takes the complexity out of converting your media library.
-The idea is simply to point Unmanic at your library and let it manage it.
+The ultimate goal of Unmanic is to take the complexity out of converting your whole media library.
+The idea is to simply point Unmanic at your library and let it manage it.

-Unmanic carries provides you with 3 services:
+Unmanic provides you with the following main functions:

-First, Unmanic has a scheduler built in to scan your whole library for files that do not conform to your video presets.
+ - A scheduler built in to scan your whole library for files that do not conform to your configured video presets.
 Videos found with incorrect formats are then queued for conversion.

-Second, Unmanic provides a folder watchdog.
+ - A folder watchdog.
 When a video file is modified or a new file is added in your library, Unmanic is able to check that video against your configured video presets.
-Like the first service, if this video is not formatted correctly it is added to a queue for conversion.
+Like the first function, if this video is not formatted correctly it is added to a queue for conversion.

+ - A handler to manage multiple file conversion tasks at a time using ffmpeg

-Finally, Unmanic provides you with a Web UI to easily configure and monitor the progress of your library conversion.
+ - A Web UI to easily configure your preferred video presets and monitor the progress of your library conversion.

 ![UNMANIC - Library Optimiser](https://github.com/Josh5/unmanic/raw/master/logo.png)